Against Thee, Wickedly - Teaser

 This is an excellent campaign, and I advise that you download it even if you are not such a fan of the genre.
 There are only two complaints I have.
 1, the impassable road bug, and 2, it doesn't go on for long enough.
 Why can't people make decent sized trailers these days???

 I've been taking a trip down memory lane recently, and decided to return to one of the very first scenarios I ever downloaded.
 'Against Thee, Wickedly' by Luke Gevaerts is the author's sole upload, but what is otherwise just a teaser features superb map design, an excellent soundtrack and memorable game play about as well as you will ever find at the Blacksmith.
-Even after a decade, this file more than holds its own.
+Even after a decade, this file more than holds its own today.

-PLAYABILITY: There are few designs that manage to capture your attention the moment you become enthralled in the cold wintry backdrop of Astypalea, but 'Against Thee, Wickedly' does this almost effortlessly.
+PLAYABILITY: There are few designs that manage to capture your attention from the moment you become enthralled in the cold wintry backdrop of Astypalea, but 'Against Thee, Wickedly' does this almost effortlessly.
 Years have passed since the great war with arch rival Banceva, but emotion runs high among the common folk as both Prince Agios and Princess Resita marry to unite the war weary kingdoms in their differences.
 One thing leads to another, and a mysterious explosion at a nearby bridge crossing disrupts the festivities.
 As a member of Astypalea's royal guard, it is your job to figure out who's trying to sabotage the newly-formed alliance.
-What follows is an intriguing quest in which the cold and often mysterious setting, interspersed as it is with small lakeside towns, burning mountains villages and hallmarks of past wars, tells as much a tale of a deeper yet untold past than the main story you follow.
+What follows is an intriguing quest in which the cold and often mysterious setting, interspersed as it is with small lakeside towns, burning villages and hallmarks of past wars, tells as much a tale of a deeper yet untold past than the main story you follow.
 For what is essentially just a teaser, this scenario has the enjoyment of a good campaign and never fails to deliver with its original storyline and RPG-based design.
 You are always left wanting more.
 5+

 BALANCE: The scenario was designed for moderate difficulty, with an option in standard for newer or less experienced players.
 Despite the majority of the scenario being fairly story centric, the player is faced with great difficulty when the challenge to survive does come.
 Often you're pitted against larger forces and in frustratingly confined spaces, while your two heroes with little HP really do need watching over.
 Smart micromanaging is needed here, and saving often is highly-recommended.
 5-